digicatapult/dsbd-documentation/docs/how-to/example-workflow-compiling-and-testing.md

 ```

-NOTE: same as in previous workflow we need to install llvm, but now we also need to install `check` as it is needed for execution of the tests;
+NOTE: Same as in previous workflow we need to install `llvm`, but now we also need to install `check` as it is needed for execution of the tests.

-`-I"/usr/local64/include"` includes additional directories to be searched - necessary due to check package being installed [-Idir][ldir] ← definition
+Command `-I"/usr/local64/include"` includes additional directories to be searched - necessary due to `check` package being installed [-Idir][ldir] ← definition.

-NOTE: In the `Build binary` step make sure to include all files the test is dependent on (example: `src/__tests__/get-pointer.test.c src/get-pointer.c`)
+NOTE: In the `Build binary` step make sure to include all files the test is dependent on.
+(For example: `src/__tests__/get-pointer.test.c src/get-pointer.c`.)

-file get-pointer-test allows you to view information about the binary
+Command `file get-pointer-test` allows you to view information about the binary.

 <!-- Links -->